xraypy/feff85exafs/src/GENFMT/README.md

    interaction with the forthcoming wrapper around the calcuation of the `phase.bin` file.

+* The `vi0` and `vr0` parameters of the EXCHANGE card are not captured.
+These are reported after `exch` in the header if either is non-zero.
+Non-default values of RGRID are also not captured.

 * The header line giving the keep and heap limits and the plane wave criterion.
 These may not even be relevant, depending on how `onepath`/`feffpath` is used.